HILLMAN CAR CLUB

 2. Arrange a suitable start point.
 The ones most familiar to us are

-• City Dismantlers car park, Gepps Cross
+• Stratco southern car park, Gepps Cross

 • Burnside Council car park, Fisher Street, Tusmore